Optimizing your body terrain at a glance

 See What is my body terrain, and why is it important? › for descriptions of these terrain factors.

-Other attributes such as body weight and practices such as smoking are linked to many of these terrain factors and to cancer development and outcomes.
+Other practices such as smoking or drinking alcohol are linked to many of these terrain factors and to cancer development and outcomes.
 We discuss these in this handbook.

 If you suspect you have a terrain imbalance or simply want to learn more about your status, ask your medical professional (oncologist or primary care practitioner) to order tests.
 Blood tests, urinalysis, or other tests can find imbalances.
 Integrative physician and CancerChoices advisor Keith Block, MD, lists tests for detecting specific terrain imbalances and how to partner with your physician to find and manage these imbalances.1Block KI.
 Life over Cancer: The Block Center Program for Integrative Cancer Treatment.
 New York: Bantam Dell.
 2009.
 Chapters 13–19.